GiulianoM/DoomCube-Mods/6020 Double Fan Mount/README.md

 ## Print Settings

+There are two versions available to print:

+* M3 Version - with holes for M3 heat inserts to mount the 6020 fans.
+* M4 Version - with holes for M4 heat inserts.

+Also you will need the modified skirt flange piece with the matching mounting holes.

-Print in the orientation shown, but these options are required:
+Print the Fan Skirt part (M3 or M4) in the orientation shown, but these options are required:

 * Generate support material.
 * Auto-Generated Supports
 * Support on build plate only.

+The Side Panel Flange prints as-is, no supports required.

 ## Pictures